-These days it is not unusual for someone to ask "are you on Facebook?"
+These days it is not unusual for someone to ask “are you on Facebook?”
 It is through Facebook that people are finding old friends and staying in touch with new ones.
 As Jim and I connect and re-connect, we have found that a couple of his friends from the past are in some way connected with my friends of past years.
 The world just becomes smaller and smaller.
 Along with these connections, we see community within a community.

 Your son or daughter has done it!
 They have worked through twelve years of hard work, sweat and tears to reach the moment when they walk across the stage and receive their diploma.
 As they walk across the stage, you see that little girl or little boy who held your hand to cross the street just a few days ago.

 Not only do you reflect back on the days of raising your child but you look ahead and dream of what your now young adult will be in life.
 Yes, admit it.
 You have your set of goals, dreams and hopes for your graduate.
 But, they have hopes and dreams of their very own.
 As the tassel is turned, the cake is cut and the celebrations come and go, it is important to remember that God created your graduate and has his own set of dreams and plans for him or her.